HL7/fhir-gender-harmony/input/pagecontent/model.md

 based on the standard used.
 This GH model does not specify the encoding mechanism for a link.
 It could be a DOI, a URL, a DICOM SCOORD-3D, etc.
 The specific standards and implementations will specify this.
-The linked information should clearly align with the chosen SFCU.
+The linked information should clearly align with the chosen SPCU.
 For example, a patient with an initial diagnosis of an intersex condition could have supporting clinical observations specific to the diagnosis.
 Additional information may be provided in the Comment attribute.